WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel framework WCCNet for efficient multispectral pedestrian detection.
-Based on integrated wavelet with lower computational complexity, WCCNet has boosted the inference speed by learning multi-domain representations for different spectra while maintaining competitive accuracy.
-A novel fusion scheme CMRF has been proposed to merge the spatially relevant local regions shared by different spectra with adaptive weights learned on-the-fly.
+In this paper, we have proposed a novel framework WCCNet to achieve efficient multispectral pedestrian detection.
+Based on wavelet-cooperative backbone integrated with efficient MoWE layers, WCCNet has boosted the inference speed by learning spectra-specific representations while maintaining competitive accuracy.
+Based on environment context, MoWE leverages shared static DWT and selectively activated ADWT layers to efficiently extract rich and informative features from infrared images with low computational overhead.
+For further exploration on multispectral reciprocal cooperation, CMRF has been proposed to merge the spatially relevant local regions shared by different spectra with adaptive weights learned on-the-fly.
 Extensive experiments on KAIST and FLIR datasets have been conducted and substantiate the aforementioned superiority of WCCNet over several state-of-the-art methods.

-In the present WCCNet, fixed Haar wavelet is employed.
-In future work, we will study how to integrate general frequency transforms and learnable wavelets with more powerful representation capability to WCCNet.
-We will also extend the framework of WCCNet to other multimodal applications such as RGB-D object detection.
+We believe that WCCNet can potentially benefit the development of resource-constrained detection systems for autonomous driving applications.
+In the future, we aim to further enhance the representation capability of MoWE and the fusion efficiency of CMRF, while extending the WCCNet framework to diverse backbones and broader multimodal tasks.